-isely is thrilled to welcome Ushashi Chakraborty as Wisely’s new VP of Engineering.
-Ushashi is an engineering leader with a Masters degree in Computer Science and 10+ years of experience with companies like Microsoft, Groupon, and Mode Analytics.
+isely is thrilled to welcome Ushashi Chakraborty as our new VP of Engineering.
+Ushashi is a restaurant technology leader with a Masters degree in Computer Science and 10+ years of experience with companies like Microsoft, Groupon, and Mode Analytics.
 Wisely caught up with Ushashi to hear about her career, her passion for mentoring engineers, and how comedy shaped her as a tech leader.

 At my time in Groupon, I was an engineer in an extremely fast growth state organization.
 Everyone was doing more than what their job parameters demanded.
 I started learning to look at the larger picture.
 I began learning how engineering execution works, how to build relationships with various stakeholders, and how to plan an entire engineering cycle (and keep to it).
 That was a key moment in my career as I grew into a leadership role.